My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 But there is a kind of pain that takes years to survive, and when the people who caused it finally notice your life, their shock does not automatically become your responsibility.

-Sophie pressed the intercom button.
+Olivia pressed the intercom button.

 My security screen lit up.